-"Humidity control, humidity control, humidity control," said Bailey.
+"Humidity control, humidity control, humidity control."

-Bailey said the best way to protect your home and your family is to be on the lookout, keep the humidity in your home at or below 50 percent and if you do find mold, act quickly.
+The best way to protect your home and your family is to be on the lookout, keep the humidity in your home at or below 50 percent and if you do find mold, act quickly.